Hunton, Kent: The village

 Within the parish there are two schools.
-Hunton Church of England Primary School, which was built in 1963 and located at Bishops Lane, is small and rural and was rated Good by Ofsted in 2016.
-It is an 'Outstanding' Church of England school.
+Hunton Church of England Primary School, which was built in 1963 and located at Bishops Lane, was rated 'Good' by Ofsted in 2021.
 The other is Hunton & Linton Pre-School, in the Village Hall.
 There is also a Language Service based in Hunton, 'Kent Language Services' which provides tuition for business or tourism.

 Businesses include a building company, grocers, a gardening company and a pub; 'The White House'.

 The village has a ‘Pop Up’ shop, selling produce either grown or made by Hunton residents.
 The shop consists of a small stall, which is mobile and can change venue, although it tends to be held in the Village Club.
 The shop opens for a few hours on different dates along with the Pop Up Cafe.
 There are a few farms in the area that sell fresh produce and monthly markets are held in Yalding and East Farleigh.
 Milebush Farm Pick Your Own is in the area just west of Hunton which has a fruit and vegetable shop.

 There is no longer a post office in Hunton, but there is in the surrounding villages of Yalding, Marden and Coxheath, the village does have three post boxes.

 There is a village website from the parish council with links and information about local organisations.

 "Hunton Herald" is a local monthly publication with news, articles, events and adverts about Hunton.